Cyndi-24/Adventure-works/README.md

 ---
 ![image alt](https://github.com/Cyndi-24/Adventure-works-Project/blob/main/Adventure%20works%20BI%20PROJECT/adventure_works_images/sales_kpi_2017.png)

-Comparing the KPI's across the three years there was
+Comparing the KPI's across the three years there was an increase in the total orders across the years by 307% in 2016 and   in 2017,but there was a decrease in revenue yearly as the total orders decrease thus the target of 5million was only met in 2015